cuzo989874/Vibe-Coding-Sample/docs/how-to-use-ai-agent-with-docs.md

 By following these guidelines, you can effectively collaborate with the AI agent to build robust applications, ensuring that all project specifications and best practices are consistently met.

+### 7. Handling Disconnections and Recovering State

+If you get disconnected while working with the AI agent, you can help it recover its progress by using the log files it maintains.
+The `check-list.md` and `notepad.md` files are particularly useful for this.

+**Example Prompt to Recover:**
+` Use @docs/log/check-list.md and @docs/log/notepad.md to restore your work state and continue the previous task.`

+By providing these files, the agent can review its last-known state, including completed tasks and notes, allowing it to resume work more effectively.

 ### Walkthrough: From Generating Development Documents to Code Modification

 After the AI agent has successfully created the initial project, the next step is often to modify or add new features.
 A powerful workflow is to start by generating new design or specification documents and then instructing the agent to implement them.
 This ensures that development remains aligned with clear, documented goals.